-4.1 Findings
+4.1 Findings and Conclusions

-- a) Water temperature at Buffalo reached 4°C (39°F) on 15 December. - b) The ice boom was installed on 16-20 December 2003 in accordance with the International Joint Commission's 1999 Supplementary Order of Approval. - c) Lake Erie became ice covered by 18 February. - d) Removal of the ice boom spans was accomplished on 6-7 April.
-The average length of time required to open and remove the ice boom spans for the period of record 1965 through 2004 is five days.
+- a) Water temperature at Buffalo reached 4°C (39°F) on 9 December. - b) The ice boom spans were installed during the period 14-15 December 2005 in accordance with the International Joint Commission's 1999 Supplementary Order of Approval. - c) Removal of the ice boom spans was accomplished on 20-21 March.
+The average length of time required to open and remove the ice boom spans for the period of record 1965 through 2006 is five days.

-4.2 Recommendations for the 2004-05 Operation
+4.2 Recommendations for the 2006-07 Operation

-- a) The International Niagara Board of Control and its Working Committee should continue to monitor and asses the performance of the ice boom. - b) Utilization of Great Lakes ice cover maps prepared by the National Ice Center, Maryland and Canadian Ice Centre, Ottawa supplemented by ice thickness measurements and aerial ice surveys to evaluate ice conditions throughout the winter should continue.
-In particular, this will assist in determining when to remove the ice boom. - c) The Working Committee continues to produce ice area maps following aerial ice reconnaissance flights or determined from the composite ice maps.
+- a) The International Niagara Board of Control and its Working Committee should continue to monitor and assess the performance of the ice boom. - b) Utilization of Great Lakes ice cover maps prepared by the National Ice Center, Maryland and Canadian Ice Centre, Ottawa supplemented by ice thickness measurements and aerial ice surveys to evaluate ice conditions throughout the winter should continue.
+In particular, this will assist in determining when to remove the ice boom. - c) The Working Committee should continue to store ice area maps produced following aerial ice reconnaissance flights or determined from the composite ice maps.
+The computer generated maps are maintained in a storage and retrieval database structure for future use of the data.
 The most recent ice reconnaissance map is posted on the Internet at:

-http://www.lrb.usace.army.mil/levels/levels.html
+www.lrb.usace.army.mil/levels/levels.html

-- d) The Working Committee should continue to liaise with the United States and Canadian Coast Guards regarding ice boom installation and removal operations. - e) The International Board of Control reviewed operation of the ice boom and advised the International Joint Commission, by letter dated 23 September 2004, that the ice boom continues to function as intended.
+d) The Working Committee should continue to liaise with the United States and Canadian Coast Guards regarding ice boom installation and removal operations.